sherryzyh/prompt2bn/README.md

 4. **Check results:**
    - Outputs will be saved in the `experiments/` directory as specified in your config.

-That's it!
-You can now explore results or try customizing your workflow further.
+You're ready to explore results or customize your workflow further.

 ## 📂 Input Data: Structure and Examples